samuelnalini/cli-chat-app/README.md

 ### CONSIDERATIONS:

-*NOTE: Messages are **NOT ENCRYPTED!** This means that this app is **NOT SECURE** and others may be able to read chat logs.
+*NOTE: As of right now, messages are **NOT ENCRYPTED!** This means that this app is not secure and others may be able to read chat logs.
 Do not use this for any real work.
 You have been warned.*

 *NOTE: I am still learning C++!
 There are certainly better ways to go about this and I am using this project as a learning experience.*

 *NOTE: This was designed to run on Linux machines!
-The socket code for other platforms are slightly different and will not work without modification!* (I will make this cross platform in the future*(tm)*)
+The socket code for other platforms are slightly different and will not work without modification!*

+*This application is receiving active updates.
+It will improve in the future.*

 ### THINGS I'VE LEARNED THROUGH THIS PROJECT:
   - User input
   - CMake Build Tools
   - TCP Socket Implementation
-  - Basic Server Implementation
-  - Basic Client/Server Model
+  - Basic Client/Server Architecture
-  - Program input arguments (argc, argv)
-  - Reliably receiving and sending info from sockets through custom receiveMessage and sendMessage functions
+  - The use of threads, multithreading and thread safety
+  - Debugging skills
+  - Development in Linux